ajamesl/ajamesl/README.md

 I'm a Data Scientist with a PhD in physics, possessing expertise in data analysis, modelling, and machine learning.

-Passionate about applying scientific rigor and analytical thinking to solve real-world business problems.
+Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges.

 <!--## 📂 Projects